+Typically, the quality of a classifier is evaluated using a statistical risk function $R(\cdot; \mathcal{D}) : \mathcal{F} \to \mathbb{R}_{+}$.
+A canonical risk is the cost-sensitive risk \citep{menon2018}. \begin{definition}[Cost-Sensitive Risk] For a cost parameter $c \in [0, 1]$ and a classifier $f$, the cost-sensitive risk (of $f$) is given by:

 \end{definition} The cost-sensitive risk allows for asymmetric penalization of false negatives and false positives, depending on the value of $c$.
-When $c = \frac{1}{2}$, it reduces to the conventional error rate.
+When $c = 0.5$, it reduces to the conventional error rate.

 \textbf{Bayes-Optimal Classifiers:} For a given problem, the Bayes-optimal classifier is theoretically the best method, achieving the lowest possible average risk.
 For the cost-sensitive risk with parameter $c$, a Bayes-optimal classifier is defined as any minimizer $ f^{*} \in \argmin_{f\in\mathcal{F}} R_{cs}(f ; c)$ .
-Let $\eta(x) \coloneqq P(Y = 1 \mid X = x)$ be the posterior probability of the positive class given $x$, and $\mathbbm{1}[\cdot]$ denote the indicator function (equal to $1$ if the argument is true and $0$ otherwise).
-Then, \citet{elkan2001foundations} characterizes Bayes-optimal classifiers in terms of $\eta(x)$ and $c$ as follows: \begin{theorem}[Bayes-Optimal Classifiers \citep{elkan2001foundations}] For a cost parameter $c\in[0,1]$, the Bayes-optimal classifier $f^{*}\in \mathcal{F}$ has the form
+Let $\eta(x) \coloneqq P(Y = 1 \mid X = x)$ be the posterior probability of the positive class given $x$, and $\mathds{1}[\cdot]$ denote the indicator function (equal to $1$ if the argument is true and $0$ otherwise).
+Then, \citet{elkan2001foundations} characterizes Bayes-optimal classifiers as having the form of

-for all $x\in\mathcal{X}$, where $H(x)=\eta(x)-c$, and $\alpha \in [0, 1]$ is an arbitrary parameter. \end{theorem} \eqref{eq:Bayesclassifier_S} shows that the Bayes-optimal classifier operates as a \textit{thresholding rule} on the posterior class-probability of an instance.
-It predicts instances as positive or negative based on the threshold defined by the cost parameter $c$.
+for all $x\in\mathcal{X}$, where $H(x)=\eta(x)-c$, and $\alpha \in [0, 1]$ is an arbitrary parameter.
+This shows that the Bayes-optimal classifier operates as a \textit{thresholding rule} on the posterior class-probability of an instance.
+It makes predictions based on the threshold defined by the cost parameter $c$.